daveworth/not-so-secret-sauce/topics/questions.md

 ---
 layout: topic
 title: Questions
-description: How to ask Highgroove questions about this document
+description: How to ask us questions about this document
 ---

 Not everything we do is covered in these docs (yet!).